Consult your doctor on the best course of action for you. This checklist is for my reference primarily, but hopefully, sharing it can help you too.

 - Eat less often in general.
 Incorporate some form of fasting.

 - Get your blood tested to determine what nutritional supplements you should take.
 Universal supplements challenging to get enough of in modern society include, but are not limited to: Fish Oil, B12, Vitamin D, Magnesium, and Calcium.

-- Brush your teeth daily (3 times is best) and get your teeth professionally cleaned every six months.
+- Brush your teeth daily and get your teeth professionally cleaned every six months.
 I was surprised to find that lousy mouth health is associated with an increased risk of heart disease.

 - Take ice-cold showers and, even better yet, ice baths.
 Minimally has been shown to increase your mood and decrease inflammation.

 - Regular sauna use is linked to significantly lower rates of cardiovascular issues and related deaths.

 - Breathe through your nose primarily, especially at night.
 Flixonase can help keep your sinuses clear.